vue-a11y/voicecapture-vue/README.md

-Here's a more concise version of the README for `voicecapture-vue`, incorporating your previous example while maintaining clarity:

----

 # VoiceCapture Vue

 `VoiceCapture Vue` is a Vue component for real-time voice capture and speech transcription.
 This component leverages the Web Speech API for speech recognition and provides an interactive UI.